 Instructure continues to make inroads into the learning management system (LMS) market with Canvas, and into the training sector with its workplace platform Bridge.
 Besides these products, the software-as-a-service (SaaS) technology company also created Guage and Arc.
 It currently connects millions of instructors and learners at more than 3,000 educational institutions and corporations throughout the world.
 Last week, Instructure held a press conference to announce its 2017 revenues, and as expected, the company had a lot of good news after another year of rapid expansion and growth both in the higher education and training sectors.

-Instructure reported 39% revenue growth in the fourth quarter and 43% growth for the year.
+Instructure reported 39% growth in revenues in their 4th quarter.
 As Josh Coates, CEO of Instructure, said during last week’s press conference: “During the year we further drove innovation with the introduction of new modules for both Canvas and Bridge.
 Additionally, we made our first product acquisition, Practice, a video microlearning solution that makes it easy to learn and improve through assessment and coaching.
 We are excited about the tremendous opportunities we see in the education and corporate learning markets in 2018 and beyond.”

 Highlights from Instructure’s recent press conference also included news of several new contracts in the United States and internationally in the final quarter of 2017.
 Deals included one with the University of Wisconsin System for their more than 120,000 students across 26 campuses and another with Florida A&M and Florida International University.
-Instructure also announced closing a deal with Central Bucks School District, the third largest school district in Pennsylvania, who will now use Canvas for its K-12 students.
-On the international side, Canvas secured contracts with the UK-based University of Sussex, home to 18,000 learners, and France-based INSEAD, one of the world’s leading and largest graduate business schools.
-SUNET of Sweden also selected Canvas for its member schools.
-Corporate buy-in for Bridge came from Scripps Networks Interactive, Vivint Smart Home, and Paychex.
+Instructure also announced closing a deal with Central Bucks School District in Pennsylvania.
+On the international side, Canvas secured contracts with the University of Sussex and INSEAD in France, as well as SUNET in Sweden.
+Corporate buy-in for Bridge came from Scripps Networks Interactive and Paychex among other companies.

 As stated in its recent February 12th press release, “For the first quarter ending March 31, 2018, Instructure expects revenue of approximately $46.8 million to $47.4 million, a non-GAAP net loss of ($7.4) million to ($6.8) million, and non-GAAP net loss per common share of ($0.24) to ($0.22).”
 Instructure also stated, “For the full year ending December 31, 2018, Instructure expects revenue of approximately $203.5 million to $209.5 million, a non-GAAP net loss of ($32.3) million to ($30.3) million, and non-GAAP net loss per common share of ($1.03) to ($0.97).”